cjc626590597/Informatics-Portfolio/README.md

 If you want to clean the phone data, execute python script 'dataCleaning.py' and a new excel file named 'secondData.xls' including cleaned data is created.

-If you want to further clean the phone data to remove the characters not required, execute python script 'dataCleaning_range.py' and a new excel file named 'lastData.xls'.
+If you want to further clean the phone data to remove the characters not required, execute python script 'dataCleaning_range.py' and a new excel file named 'lastData.xls' is created.